 Help your children manage their emotions by creating positive anticipation.
 Remind them how fun it is to see friends, learn new things, and participate in new activities.
 Prioritize optimism instead of results; the goal is to keep them interested in learning, not adding pressure to perform.

 Talk openly about how humans can feel many emotions at one time.
-This return to school after a pandemic can be confusing for kids who are already experiencing big emotions without the emotional regulation to manage them.
+Experiencing big emotions without the emotional regulation to manage them is a daunting task.
 For example, going back to school may bring about relief and anxiety or excitement and sadness.
 Helping your child identify and navigate their emotions can ease some of their stress.

 After school, it's good to talk about the day during dinner, so kids have a structured place to sort out their feelings.
 An easy way of doing this is to ask everyone to talk about their favorite and least favorite parts of the day.
 When our kids were young, this was their favorite part of dinner!

-Parenting Strategy #3: Get Organized for the School Year
+Bonus Parenting Strategy: Get Organized for the School Year

 Use back-to-school shopping to understand your child more.
 For example, are their preferred clothing styles changing?
 What color notebook do they like?
 Do they want to bring their lunch from home or purchase it from school?
 Engaging them in small decisions is a way to connect, give them power in an appropriate way, and get them back into a routine.